tstillwell/appengine_multiblog/README.md

 For more info about environment limitations, see the _Limitations_ section

-While deploying the application to app engine works with only the gcloud command line tool and the code in this repo - you will probably want to customize it first.

 If you want to customize / test the app before deploying, you will need to use the App Engine SDK which includes a local development server so you can simulate App Engine on your system.